debjava/test-netmask-karma-jasmine/README.md

 `yarn install && yarn build && yarn test`

+If you want to simply test with some data, I have provided as `Test.ts` file where you can enter the data.
+You can use the following commmand to run.

+`yarn install && yarn build && yarn start`

 # Technicalities
 Refer to the class `ip-utility.ts`.
 Exported class name is `IPUtility`